adichha/census-visualizer/README.md

-# Census-Visualizer-
+# Census-Visualizer
 census data visualizer for cs348

 We are running MySQL through Amazon RDS running in an EC2 instance.
 To set it up, we followed the steps in the documentation here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html.

-We plan to export the publicly available census data on the Canadian and American government websites as .csv files.
+We plan to export the publicly available census data on the Canadian government website as .csv files.
 We will sanitize the input, wrangle it to conform to our schema, and then insert it into the database.

+## Obtaining the dataset

 The data for the income table can be downloaded from this link by clicking download entire table CSV file: